Alvin Haymond: Baltimore Colts

-Eagles, Rams, Washington, Oilers
+Last pro years

 Haymond played one season for the Eagles (1968), returning only 15 punts, but one return was for a touchdown and his average was 13.4 yards per return.
 He also returned a kickoff 98 yards for a touchdown, and had an interception playing cornerback (the last one of his career).
 His punt return average was actually higher than official league leader Chuck Latourette (12.3 yards), who returned 28 punts that year.

 The Los Angeles Rams and head coach George Allen traded Billy Guy Anderson, Jimmy Raye and a future draft pick to the Eagles for Haymond in 1969.
 Allen called Haymond the league's best return man.
 In 1969 for the Rams, he led the league in punt return yardage for the third time, with 435 yards on 33 returns.
 His average return of 13.2 yards per punt also led the league.
 In 1970, he had career highs in the number of punt (53) and kickoff (35) returns, and his 53 punt returns and 1,022 yards in kickoff returns led the league.
 Haymond's 29.2 yard per kick return average was fourth in the league, and 376 yards in punt returns was second in the league.
 He also had another 98 yard kickoff return for a touchdown.

 He played one more year for the Rams (1971), but in only ten games, returning only 24 punts and 9 kickoffs.
 He played for Washington in 1972, where Allen was now the head coach, returning only six punts and ten kickoffs.
 Playing for Washington in Super Bowl VII, however, he returned two kickoffs and four punts in a 14–7 loss to the Miami Dolphins (playing against his old Baltimore coach, Don Shula).
 His final season (1973) was with the Houston Oilers, where he returned 14 punts and 28 kickoffs.
 His total kickoff returns (28) and yards (703) both ranked fifth in the league, and his 25.1 yards per kickoff return ranked 7th in 1973.

-Career
+Career assessment

 In 1965, 1969 and 1970, Haymond led the NFL in combined punt and kick return yards.
 In NFL history, as of 2024, his total of 4,438 yards in kickoff returns ranks 53rd, his 2,148 yards in punt returns ranks 34th, and his 26.1 yards per kick return career average ranks 26th, as does his 423 combined kick and punt returns.